HomeLatest NewsStartupsDigantara raises $50 million to scale satellite surveillance operations

 Investors said Digantara’s focus on building an integrated technology stack was a key factor behind the investment.
 Sameer Nath, chief investment officer at 360 ONE Asset, said the firm was backing founders developing mission critical capabilities in sensing and autonomy.

 Digantara’s core platform combines space based sensors with ground infrastructure to monitor activity across multiple domains.
 Its planned satellite fleet includes optical and LiDAR based systems for tracking objects in orbit and dedicated platforms designed for early missile warning.
-These are supported by a growing network of ground sensors that feed data into the company’s software.
+These are supported by a growing network of ground sensors that feed data into the company’s analytics .

 The company said its systems are already being used by government and defence customers, although it did not disclose financial details or the size of current contracts.